 You'll need to pack up the bikes and plan for a day trip for this one but it's worth the drive.
 With huge slide built into the hill face, massive rope climbing frame and bmx track you can most certainly play the day away here.

 There are BBQs, picnic shelters, a water fountain and seating, but no toilets.

-Due to the scale of these parks and playgrounds they are mostly reliant on natural shade, so you may need to leave your play until later in the day on a very hot day, and of course don't forget to take hats and sunscreen along.
+Due to the scale of some of these parks and playgrounds they are mostly reliant on natural shade, so you may need to leave your play until later in the day on a very hot day, and of course don't forget to take hats and sunscreen along.

 We hope that you and your family enjoy your day out of adventure.
 Don't forget to pack a picnic or BBQ and spend the day away - and enjoy an early night as the kids crash out without any trouble when you get home.